 Everyone says you should set a goal.
 7lbs, 14lbs, 2 stone.
 Whatever that goal is.
 The thing is I have set these goals, reached them and then went back up the scales again only to feel more miserable.

 In order to find success, I believe you have to set a big goal, one that will scare you a little and make you wonder if you can really achieve it.
 For me, it’s not about the scales anymore.
 It’s about the outcome.
-That outcome for me right now is that I want to pose for a bikini photo shoot by my 40th birthday.
+That outcome for me right now is that I want to pose for a sports photo shoot by my 40th birthday.
 This is my goal and I have my own reasons for wanting to achieve it.

 Sharing this jouney on my blog will keep me accountable and perhaps help a few people along the way.